nonplayer/hammercrawl/hc_core_smith.md

 * The occupants of the room catch the party by surprise.
 * The room contains an environmental feature that favors or protects the Enemies.
 * The room contains a dangerous trap that may or may not be concealed.
+* The party's supplies suffer unexpected loss or spoilage of 1d6 items (fresh rations rot, lights burn out, phials and flasks shatter, etc).
 * One of the treasures they find is guaranteed to be Cursed.

-Additionally, each X increases the PCs' potential XP rewards for the encounter by 1.
+Additionally, each X increases the PCs' potential XP rewards for surviving the encounter by 1.

+#### Sun-Circles vs X-Circles: Great Fortunes

+**Sun with Circles:** (aka the "Triumph" symbol - Yellow only) - Counts as a regular Sun, plus it *decreases* by 1 the number of Difficulty Dice in all subsequent Divining Pools while in this Dungeon.
+This *can* reduce the number of Difficulty Dice to zero for a single room, potentially earning the party a temporary reprieve of danger in the next room.
+However, immediately after, subsequent Difficulty pools reset to one die, unless subsequent Circle-Stars similarly reduce them again.

 **X with Circles:** (aka the "Threat" symbol - Red only) - Counts as a regular X, plus *increases* by 1 the number of Difficulty Dice in all subsequent Divining Pools while in this Dungeon.
 We recommend a limit of four Difficulty dice, but hey, it's your murder fantasy, so do what you will.